mddazure/azure-data-services-networking-part-1/README.md

 ## Azure Data Factory (v2)
 Azure Data Factory is an extract-transform-load (ETL), extract-load-transform (ELT) and data integration service.
 It ingests data from sources within or outside of Azure, applies transformations, and writes to data sinks, again within or outside of Azure.
 Data stores can be Azure Storage, Data Lake or Azure relational and non-relational data bases, or storage and data base services on-premise or in other clouds.

-Azure Data Factory is an Azure resource created in the Azure portal, but operated through their own Studio portals.
+Azure Data Factory is an Azure resource created in the Azure portal, but it is operated through its own Studio portal.

 Data flows are programmed as Pipelines, logical groupings of activities on Datasets.
 Datasets represent data structures within data stores.
 Data stores are represented as Linked services, these define the connection information to data stores where Datasets are stored.
 Linked services can also represent compute resources external to ADF that can host the execution of an Activity.
 These elements are constructed, controlled and monitored through the Azure Data Factory Studio web portal.

 Activities in ADF are executed on Integration Runtimes.
 These represent the compute capacity that actually does the work, under control of the management plane operated through Azure Data Factory Studio.

-ADF has three types of data movement Integration Runtimes:
+ADF has following types of Integration Runtimes for data movement:
-- Azure - Auto Resolve or Regional Integration Runtime
+- Azure - Auto Resolve or Regional - Sub-type Public
   - Run data movement and transformation activities between cloud data stores.
   - Dispatch activites to publically networked Azure PaaS such as Azure Databricks, HDInsight, Machine Learning.
   - Default compute instance managed by ADF.
-  - Location either Auto Resolve, which means that ADF determines the best region [ref Rene Bremer], or pinned to a region at time of creation.
+  - Location either Auto Resolve, which means that ADF determines the region [ref Rene Bremer], or pinned to a region at time of creation.
   - Runs in a shared ADF-owned VNET, invisible to the customer.

+- Azure - Auto Resolve or Regional - Sub-type Managed Virtual Network
+  - Run data movement and transformation activities between cloud data stores.
+  - Dispatch activites to publically networked Azure PaaS such as Azure Databricks, HDInsight, Machine Learning.
+  - Default compute instance managed by ADF.
+  - Location either Auto Resolve, which means that ADF determines the region, or pinned to a region at time of creation.
-  - Optionally installed in a Managed VNET, which is a customer-dedicated but ADF-owned VNET.
+  - Runs in a Managed VNET, which is a customer-dedicated but ADF-owned VNET.
+  - Optionally connects to customer resources through Managed Private Endpoints.

 - Self-hosted Integration Runtime
   - Run data movement and transformation activities between cloud- and private data stores.